tsilva/curriculum-vitae/README.md

 - **Platform:** iPhone (iOS)
 - **Technologies:** iOS, Objective-C, Bluetooth

-WeGo is a fitness tracking app that can interface with multiple low-budget hardware activity trackers.
+WeGo is a fitness tracking app designed to interface with multiple low-budget hardware activity trackers.

-Developed iOS application from top to bottom in record time, against every unexpected obstacle imaginable.
-Had to integrate five wearable devices, from different manufacturers, through Bluetooth and Audio Jack.
-The project was completely successful from an implementation standpoint, with every standing limitation being attributed to immutable third-party dependencies.
+I developed the iOS application from start to finish in record time, overcoming numerous unexpected challenges.
+The project required integrating five different wearable devices from various manufacturers via Bluetooth and Audio Jack.
+The implementation was fully successful, with any remaining limitations attributed to third-party dependencies beyond our control.

 <!--
 - [App Store](https://itunes.apple.com/us/app/join-wego/id911117062)